-NOTE — Other literature sources may provide slightly different values, but the general conclusion is that nitrous oxide is more oxidizing than air.

 4.5 Fire and Explosion Hazard Properties

 Personnel handling nitrous oxide should be thoroughly familiar with the hazards associated with this.
 There are several conditions in which extreme danger to personnel and equipment can exist.
 The following describes these conditions and offers procedures and guidelines to prevent dangerous conditions from developing.
 Toxic gases (such as carbon monoxide, and oxides of N2) may be released in a fire involving nitrous oxide.